AdobeDocs/workfront.en/help/classic/people-teams-and-groups/work-with-team-requests/manage-work-and-team-requests.md

 </table>

 &#42;To find out what plan or license type you have, contact your Workfront administrator.
-Organize requests At the top of your Work Requests or the Team Requests lists, there are tools to help you organize your requests.
-You can sort or group by certain criteria, and you can also filter by a keyword to find a specific request in the list.
-For more information on how to organize your Work Requests list, see Organize work on the My Work page.
+Organize&nbsp;requests&nbsp; At the top of your Work Requests or the Team Requests lists, there are tools to help you organize your requests.
+You can sort or group by certain criteria, and you can also filter by a keyword to find a specific request in the list.&nbsp; For more information on how to organize your Work Requests list, see [Organize work on the My Work page](../../workfront-basics/using-home/my-work/organize-work-my-work.md).

 ## Assign a request to a team